ethereum-oasis-op/baseline/README.md

 ```
 .
-├── baseline  <-- Future home to the Baseline Protocol libraries
+├── baseline  <-- Home to the `@baseline-protocol` libraries
-├── bin <-- Scripts to run across the entire project
+├── docs <-- Auto-generated and artisanal hand crafted documentation
-├── docs <-- auto-generated and artisanal hand crafted documentation
+├── examples <-- Example implementations of the baseline-protocol
-└── radish34 <-- The demonstration POC (you probably are looking for this)
+└── radish34 <-- The original demonstration PoC for baseline (you probably are looking for this)
 ```

 ## Running scripts across the project